 NBA DPOY 2025-26 Betting Preview: Odds, Favorites, Predictions

 The 2025-26 NBA Defensive Player of the Year odds have been updated recently, and the latest prices point to one betting favorite at the top!
-After an injury derailed his campaign a season ago, Victor Wembanyama is back and expected to be a dominant force on defense.
+After another injury derailed Victor Wembanyama’s DPOY campaign, he is off the board, and a new favorite has been listed.

 NBA DPOY Betting Odds for 2025-26